Snowflake MCS/EHS community

 People who visit often comment on how quiet the area is.

-There are areas where the mineral content is so high the water is not usable, particularly the area east of Holbrook.
+There are areas where the mineral content is so high the water is not usable at all, particularly the area east and north of Holbrook.

-There are no water shortages in this area, unlike many other places in the Southwest.
+There are no looming water shortages in this area, unlike many other places in the Southwest.

 There are telephone landlines in most areas.
 Some of the off-grid areas do not have landlines.
-Cell phone service now reaches all areas.
+Cell phone and 3G service now reaches all areas.

 The telephone company offers wired DSL internet service in most areas with telephone service, but not all.